 When it comes to building bigger pecs, there’s no doubt that the flat bench press is the king of chest exercises.
 The movement itself can be performed with dumbbells OR a barbell.

 But Parker Hyde PhD (CSCS coach) and Bill Geiger (sports journalist) from Bodybuilding.com advocate the former as an effective way to train the pecs.

-They explain that dumbbells provide a unique kind of training, where each side of your pectorals (left and right) are worked individually.
-This corrects strength imbalances between the two pectorals, and ultimately allows you to progress faster with chest development.
+They explain that dumbbells provide a unique kind of training, where each side of your pectorals (left and right) is worked individually.
+This corrects strength imbalances between the two pectorals and ultimately allows you to progress faster with chest development.

 Another area where the dumbbell bench press offers benefits over the barbell bench press is in the range of motion provided.

-Range of motion refers to the ability for a joint to complete it’s potential scope of movement.
+Range of motion refers to the ability of a joint to complete its potential scope of movement.

 And this 2020 study has suggested a larger range of motion facilitates muscle development through increased muscle activation.

 Finally, Bill also explains that dumbbells are inherently less stable than barbells.
-As a result, neighbouring muscles such as the anterior deltoids are required to stabilise the movement.
+As a result, neighboring muscles such as the anterior deltoids are required to stabilise the movement.

 Since the anterior deltoids lie directly next to your pectorals, developing the anterior delts will also make your pecs look bigger!